History of OrthoBethesda

 - The practice began a significant expansion and renovation project on the fifth floor as well.
 The business office moved to a new suite to allow for a larger waiting room and clinic.
-The conversion to Digital Radiography occurred that year to eliminate the time patients previously had spent waiting to have their X-ray taken.
+The conversion to Digital Radiography occurred that year to eliminate the time patients previously had spent waiting to have their X-rays taken.

 - Mahidhar M. Durbhakula, MD joined the group.
 A graduate of Northwestern University, he continued his education at Northwestern University’s Feinberg School of Medicine, where he received a medical degree.
-He completed his residency training in orthopaedic surgery at Case Western Reserve University in Cleveland, Ohio.
-Dr. Durbhakula then completed a fellowship specializing in hand, wrist and elbow surgery at the Hospital for Special Surgery, in affiliation with Weill Cornell Medical College in New York City.
+He completed his residency training in orthopedic surgery at Case Western Reserve University in Cleveland, Ohio.
+Dr. Durbhakula then completed a fellowship specializing in hand, wrist, and elbow surgery at the Hospital for Special Surgery, in affiliation with Weill Cornell Medical College in New York City.

 - The practice opened a suite on the second floor to accommodate a larger staff of Physical and Occupational Therapists.

 - Christopher J. Cannova, MD joined the group.
-Following his residency training in orthopaedic surgery at Georgetown University School of Medicine, Dr. Cannova completed a fellowship in Joint Reconstruction at the Hospital for Special Surgery / Cornell University Medical Center in New York.
+Following his residency training in orthopedic surgery at Georgetown University School of Medicine, Dr. Cannova completed a fellowship in Joint Reconstruction at the Hospital for Special Surgery / Cornell University Medical Center in New York.

 - Dr. Cattell retired at the end of that same year.

-- B.C.C.O.A. expanded it’s footprint in the Camalier Building and opened a Therapy Services department.
+- B.C.C.O.A. expanded its footprint in the Camalier Building and opened a Therapy Services department.

 - Suburban Hospital opened its Joint Center in June with Dr. J. Patrick Caulfield as its Medical Director.

 - Kurt C. Schluntz, MD joined the group.
-A graduate of Harvard University, Dr. Schluntz received his orthopaedic training at the Harvard Combined Orthopaedic Program and completed a Sports Medicine Fellowship at the American Sports Medicine Institute under Dr. James Andrews.
+A graduate of Harvard University, Dr. Schluntz received his orthopedic training at the Harvard Combined Orthopaedic Program and completed a Sports Medicine Fellowship at the American Sports Medicine Institute under Dr. James Andrews.

 - Ira D. Fisch, MD joined the practice.
-A graduate of Queens College and Georgetown University School of Medicine, Dr. Fisch trained in orthopaedic surgery at the Montefiore / Albert Einstein College of Medicine in New York and received spine training at the Spinecare / St. Mary’s / Stanford Combined Spine Fellowship Program.
+A graduate of Queens College and Georgetown University School of Medicine, Dr. Fisch trained in orthopedic surgery at the Montefiore / Albert Einstein College of Medicine in New York and received spine training at the Spinecare / St. Mary’s / Stanford Combined Spine Fellowship Program.

-- B.C.C.O.A had outgrown its Cedar Lane offices and moved to it’s present location in the Camalier Building on Fernwood Road in Bethesda.
+- B.C.C.O.A had outgrown its Cedar Lane offices and moved to its present location in the Camalier Building on Fernwood Road in Bethesda.

 - Drs.
 Kindred and McNamara retired due to health reasons.

-- Later the same year, Hereward S. Cattell, MD and Lewis A. Ottenritter, MD joined Drs.
+- Later the same year, Hereward S. Cattell, MD, and Lewis A. Ottenritter, MD joined Drs.
 Bieber and Caulfield, incorporating as Bethesda-Chevy Chase Orthopaedic Associates (B.C.C.O.A).
 Interestingly, this fortuitous acronym corresponded with the first letters in each of the founding partners’ last names.

 - Dr. Spicer retired to Lewes, Delaware.

 - J. Patrick Caulfield, MD joined the practice after serving two years on active duty as a Lieutenant Commander in the United States Naval Reserve during the Vietnam War.
-A native of Chevy Chase, Maryland, Dr. Caulfield graduated from Georgetown University School of Medicine, completing his orthopaedic residency there in 1970.
-On October 6, 1972, Dr. Caulfield performed Suburban Hospital’s first ever total hip replacement.
+A native of Chevy Chase, Maryland, Dr. Caulfield graduated from Georgetown University School of Medicine, completing his orthopedic residency there in 1970.
+On October 6, 1972, Dr. Caulfield performed Suburban Hospital’s first-ever total hip replacement.
 To date, over 10,000 joint replacements have been completed at Suburban.
 Dr. Caulfield has been featured in every Top Doctors issue of The Washingtonian Magazine since its inception.